peer-open-source/xara-docs/source/user/manual/analysis/algorithm/LinearAlgorithm.rst

    The Linear algorithm requires no :ref:`test` and will complain if one is provided.
 This means that convergence is not checked.

-   Certain transient explicit :ref:`integration` schemes require a Linear algorithm.
+   Certain transient explicit :ref:`integrators <integrator>` require a Linear algorithm.

 Example